dsunuwar/ubet/README.md

 For the Front-end, i will use latest Angular CLI to generate seed project and build from there.
 I will also use Twitter Bootstrap for UI framework.
 The Bootstrap will provide me css style reset, responsive grid, buttons, and card.

+# Objectives
+Write a web site to display next to go races, similar to https://www.tab.com.au/racing/next-to-go by using an API provided.
+The site should work in both mobile and desktop view.

+Functionalities:
+- Allow user to switch jurisdiction from 'NSW' to 'VIC' and vice-versa.
+Default jurisdiction should be 'NSW'.
+- Allow user to filter races by race type.
+In the API, the raceType property can have the following values: R for Thoroughbred, G for Greyhounds and H for Harness.
+Default race type should be Thoroughbred.
+- Sort the races by start time with the earliest race on top
+- Display the following information for each race:
+Time to start,
+Race number,
+Race name,
+Meeting name,
+Meeting location,
+Meeting date

 ## Development server
 From terminal, go to project root directory.
 - Run `npm run start`